roscopeco/anos/README.md

 This will do the following:

+* Run a bunch of unit tests (and stop if they fail)
-* Build kernel ELF
+* Build the `STAGE3` kernel
-* Build the `System` user-mode supervisor and test servers
+* Build the `SYSTEM` user-mode supervisor and test servers
+* Link the kernel and initial RAMFS into a single ELF64
 * Create a disassembly file (`.dis`)
-* Build a floppy-disk image with the (stripped) kernel and System
+* Build a UEFI-bootable FAT floppy with the OS
-* Run a bunch of unit tests

-You can also choose to just run `make test` if you want to run the tests.
+You can also choose to just run `make test` if you only want to run the tests, or `make build` if you just want the image.
+If you have an appropriate `qemu` installed, you can also run e.g. `make qemu-uefi` - see the `Running` section below for more details (including GDB debugging options).

 If you have `LCOV` installed, you can also generate coverage reports with `make coverage` - these will be output in the `gcov/kernel` directory as HTML.

 #### RISC-V